 Housing is arranged through a housing management specialist and students generally live in the Bloomsbury and Russell Square area of London.
 Flats are fully furnished , generally four to six students per flat, double or triple rooms (depending upon size of room) with one or two bathrooms.
 All flats are within easy walking distance to London's Tube transportation system.
 Students are housed with other U.S. students who are also participating in the internship program.

 London is a large and vibrant city.
 Students will be expected to commute using the London Underground or subway to travel to their placement.
 Depending upon the internship organization, students can expect to spend considerable time commuting.
 More information about the commuting distances will be discussed during the in-country orientation program.

-The program does not include the following costs: Round-trip airfare to London, passport and United Kingdom Visa, laundry, gym memberships, personal travel and expenses.
+The program does not include the following costs: Round-trip airfare to London, passport and United Kingdom Visa, laundry, meals, gym memberships, personal travel and expenses.

 London Internship Placements